What to Eat—and What to Skip—When It Comes to Takeout Food

 For a lot of us, Thai seems like the healthier, lighter alternative to Chinese food—but that's not always the case.
 Along with the healthy stuff, a typical Thai takeout menu is also riddled with diet-sabotaging boobie traps.
 Here's the best and worst of the lot for your belly.

 Summer rolls are steamed instead of fried—and typically filled with lean proteins and veggies, making them a winning appetizer in our book.
-Pair them with an order or edamame and a broth-based soup for a satisfying, filling meal.
+Pair them with an order of edamame and a broth-based soup for a satisfying, filling meal.

 Spring = deep-fried, which is why we say to skip 'em!
 They're filled with fat and calories your gut and ticker don't need.
 More heart-harming foods to avoid: all of these 30 Worst Foods For Your Heart!

 Laced with ginger, garlic, and chilies, Thai-style vegetables pack huge flavor for few calories.
-Try splitting an entrée with a companion and sharing a side of sizzling vegetables to round out the meal.
+Try splitting an entrée and sharing a side of sizzling vegetables to round out the meal.

 Thai Fried Rice

 Thai fried rice is nearly as oil-soaked as its Chinese counterpart.
 The more low-quality fat you have on your plate, the more flab will find up stuck to your frame.
 Skip it and fill up your plate with an order of veggies instead.

-Ordering Pad Thai is a safe bet, and better yet it pretty much on every Thai menu in America.
-An average portion of this popular noodle entrée can be 600 calories, but it's usually very low in saturated fat, making it a pretty good option in takeout land.
+Ordering Pad Thai is a safe bet, and better yet, it's pretty much on every Thai menu in America.
+An average portion of this popular noodle entrée is usually very low in saturated fat, making it a pretty good option in takeout land.
 Another great entrée option?
 Well, keeping in mind what Paul always does, she says it's best to "order a protein and vegetable-based meal," like chicken and broccoli with peanut sauce.
 And go ahead and even order some curry, too.
 See, Thai curries, regardless of color, are based on coconut milk.
-While high in saturated fat, most of that comes from lauric acid, which has been shown in more than 60 studies to decrease the risk of cardiovascular disease.
-Pick a lean protein like shrimp or chicken, and this makes for a healthier option than many of the noodle-based dishes.
+Coconut milk is higher in fat, so you'll end up feeling fuller for longer.

 Pla Rad Prik